snooppr/shotstars/README.md

 - [X] Shotstars will show ~ the size of any public repository.
 - [X] Shotstars will also provide a short description of the repository.
 - [X] Shotstars offers a scan history with a selection of previously registered projects for quick checking.
-- [X] Shotstars generates CLI/HTML reports *(stats, time periods, duplicate user activity, urls, graphs and json)*.
+- [X] Shotstars generates CLI/HTML reports *(stats, time periods, duplicate user activity, urls and json)*.
+- [X] Shotstars creates graphs and histograms *(all star history by date, by month, by year, by hour, cumulative set of stars)*.
 - [X] Shotstars can simulate results, documented hack: a function designed to check the utility's operation *(to make sure)* on dead/stable repositories without moving stars.
 - [X] Shotstars finds users that overlap across Github projects, including those with hidden/private profiles.
 - [X] Shotstars calculates to the minute and displays the time when the github rescan restriction is lifted *(if token is not used)*.